- Last updated: December 30, 2022

 You can amend your cookies choices at any time, including by withdrawing your consent to cookies, through our Cookie Preference Center or by changing your web browser controls.
-If you choose to reject cookies, you may still use our website though your access to some functionality and areas of our website may be restricted.
+If you choose to reject cookies, you may still use our Websites though your access to some functionality and areas of our Websites may be restricted.
 You may need to refresh your page for your settings to take effect.

 Most browsers will allow you to see what cookies you have and delete them on an individual basis or block cookies from particular or all sites.
 Be aware that any preference set will be lost if you delete all cookies, including your preference to opt-out from cookies as this itself requires an opt-out cookie to have been set.

 Find out how to manage cookies on popular web browsers:

 If you are visiting this site using a mobile device such as a smartphone or tablet, please also refer to the manufacturer’s instructions on how to manage cookies.